Wheel Offset Meaning Explained by a Wheel Industry Veteran

 For Lifted Trucks: Considering lifted vehicles require larger tires we’re required to keep the wheels as far away from the chassis as possible to prevent rubbing.
 Depending on your lift and the size of the tire required, the offset ranges offered will result in either a flush look or in some cases will stick outside the fenders.
 The larger the lift and tire size required the more the wheels will sit outside the fenders.
 If you’re looking for the wheels to stick outside the fenders look for the lowest possible offset being offered as well as the widest wheel.

 ASAPShippingPackages arrive to you the quickest.
 92% of ASAP Shipping Packages arrive within six working days or sooner.

-Non ASAP Shipping Packages typically ship out within three to seven working days.
+Non ASAP Shipping Packages typically ship out within four to ten working days.
 In 78% of cases products will arrive within ten working days or sooner.